-In both the cases, the catheter that delivers drug stays in the back area until the baby is born, which means medication is continuously administered to relieve the mother of any pain.
+In both the cases, the catheter that delivers the drug stays in the back area until the baby is born, which means medication is continuously administered to relieve the mother of any pain.

-Problems In Pushing, Need For C-Section, OMG!
+3. Problems In Pushing, Need For C-Section, OMG!

 It Will Harm My Baby

-In fact, in mothers who received epidural at the right time it was found that it did not affect the baby’s health in any way.
-Other studies also showed that women who received pain relief during labor, their babies had lesser stress hormones than those who delivered without pain relief.
+In fact, in mothers who received epidural at the right time, the medicine was found to not affect the baby’s health in any way.
+Other studies have also showed that the babies of women who received pain relief during labor had lesser stress hormones than in those who delivered without pain relief.

-It Has Serious Side Effects
+5. It Has Serious Side Effects

-For vast majority of patients, epidural is really safe.
-Complications can occur and they can range from short term (drop in blood pressure) to really far reaching ones.
+For a vast majority of patients, epidural is really safe.
+Complications can occur and they can range from short term (drop in blood pressure) to really far-reaching ones.
 Other side effects (which are treatable) are nausea and itching.

-It Doesn’t Work
+6. It Doesn’t Work

-Epidural, spinal or CSE have lesser risks than other forms of pain relief.
-Women have these concerns regarding epidural, but most likely, it is always other issues which led to more complications.
+Epidural, spinal, and CSE have lesser risks than other forms of pain relief.
+Women have these concerns with epidural, but most likely, it is always other issues that lead to more complications.